What You Need to Know About Etcher or Engraver

 Related Job Titles for this Occupation:

 Is There Job Demand for Etchers and Engravers?

-In 2016, there was an estimated number of 10,600 jobs for Etcher or Engraver in 2016 (in the United States).
+In 2016, there was an estimated number of 10,600 jobs in the United States for Etcher or Engraver.
 There is little to no growth in job opportunities for Etcher or Engraver.
 Due to new job openings and attrition, there will be an estimated 1,300 positions for Etcher or Engraver per year.

 The states with the most job growth for Etcher or Engraver are Nevada, Arkansas, and North Dakota.
 Watch out if you plan on working in South Dakota, Massachusetts, or New Jersey.
 These states have the worst job growth for this type of profession.

 Etchers and Engravers who work in Oregon, Nebraska, or New York, make the highest salaries.

 How much do Etchers and Engravers make in different U.S. states?

 |State||Annual Mean Salary|

 Below is a list of the types of tools and technologies that Etchers and Engravers may use on a daily basis:

 - Microsoft Windows